-If you simply look at each patient in the eye and ask “Would you like to have whiter teeth?” or “Are you happy with the color of your teeth?” – your cash flow will automatically improve.
-One study focusing on dental patients’ lifetime customer value suggested that your practice will increase by 10% over the course of one year simply by asking this question to every patient.
-Plus, patients who undergo whitening are more open to other cosmetic treatments and are more prone to refer to others.
+If you simply look each patient in the eye and ask “Would you like to have whiter teeth?” or “Are you happy with the color of your teeth?” – your cash flow will automatically improve.
+One study focusing on dental patients’ lifetime customer value suggested that your practice will increase by 10% over the course of one year simply by asking this question to EVERY patient.
+Plus, patients who undergo whitening are more open to other cosmetic treatments and are more prone to refer others.
 Don’t be afraid – they won’t bite.
-You’ll be amazed at how this simple question leads to other discussions.
+You will be amazed at what kind of discussions this simple question leads to.

 Make a list of everyone that owes you money for one reason or another and call them!
 Get a credit card number from them right on the telephone!
 For those who don’t pay, send them a #207 “Statement Of Delinquency” form!

-There’s a new game in town for credit card processing – you pay just a small monthly flat fee and no “overage percentage.”
+There is a new game in town for credit card processing – you pay just a small monthly flat fee and no “overage percentage.”
 This will instantly save you money.
-Go to Fattmerchant to get started.
-They can even give you a free terminal!
+Go to Stax to get started.
+They will even give you a free terminal!
 This is the kind of stuff your bank does not want you to know.

 Don’t be intimidated by the PPOs.
 They need you more than you need them and are often willing to bump your reimbursements up a bit.

-There are accountants, and there are accountants.
-If you aren’t working with a CPA who has many dental clients and knows the ins and outs of our profession, you’re probably losing out.
+There are accountants and there are accountants.
+If you are not working with a CPA who has many dental clients and knows the ins and outs of our profession, you’re probably losing out.
 Not only can they analyze your cash flow and make suggested improvements, but they can also look for tax deductions and opportunities of which you may not be aware.
 This move alone can put thousands back into your cash flow and pocket!

 One of the most dangerous phrases in dentistry is “Let’s watch it.”
 Or sometimes we don’t even say it; we just write it in the chart or make a mental note.
 But the question is, “watch it” do what?
 Do dental problems reverse themselves?
 Does perio disease get better on its own?
 No. Don’t be afraid to tell a patient what they need.
 And remember, doing things now is always better for the patient and less expensive as well.
 Stop watching – start doing!